DizzyThermal/sm64coopdx-only-up-64-plugin/README.md

   * Ground Pound Jump (GP, A on ground)
   * Ground Pound Twirl (GP, A)
   * Ground Pound Dive (GP, B)

+## Known Issues

+* Ground Pound Twirl ends in a `ACT_FORWARD_ROLLOUT` to make sure you cannot ground pound consecutively.
+This means Mario does a frontflip before entering free fall.